istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

   kubectl apply -f - --context="${CTX_EXTERNAL_CLUSTER}"
 {{< /text >}}

-Generate the Istio configuration for the `external-istiod` namespace of `external_cluster`:
+Create the Istio install configuration to create the control plane in the `external-istiod` namespace of the external cluster:

 {{< text bash >}}
 $ cat <<EOF > external-istiod.yaml